Enhanced weathering: Electrolytic dissolution of silicate minerals

 Where abundant electric surplus electricity is available, the electrolytic dissolution of silicate minerals has been proposed and experimentally shown.
 The process resembles the weathering of some minerals.
 In addition, hydrogen produced would be a carbon-negative.

+Nuclear enhanced weathering

+Given the large amount of energy required for enhanced rock weathering, it has been proposed nuclear weapons could be the most feasible option.
+The working paper "Nuclear Explosions for Large Scale Carbon Sequestration" suggests detonating a very large yield nuclear weapon (81 Gt) on a remote basalt-rich seafloor, in order to pulverize it, so it can capture large amounts of CO_{2}.

+While a radical solution, it is argued that the impacts of such a blast would be localized and contained by the ocean, and while striking, the ecological and human damage would be tiny compared to allowing climate change to continue.

 Cost

 In a 2020 techno-economical analysis, the cost of utilizing this method on cropland was estimated at US$80–180 per tonne of CO_{2}.
-This is comparable with other methods of removing carbon dioxide from the atmosphere currently available (BECCS (US$100–200 per tonne of CO_{2})- Bio-Energy with Carbon Capture and Storage) and direct air capture and storage at large scale deployment and low-cost energy inputs (US$100–300 per tonne of CO_{2}).
-In contrast, the cost of reforestation was estimated lower than US$100 per tonne of CO_{2}.
+This is comparable with other methods of removing carbon dioxide from the atmosphere currently available (BECCS (US$100–200 per tonne of CO_{2}) – Bio-Energy with Carbon Capture and Storage) and direct air capture and storage at large scale deployment and low-cost energy inputs (US$100–300 per tonne of CO_{2}).
+In contrast, the cost of reforestation was estimated as lower than US$100 per tonne of CO_{2}.

+For nuclear enhanced weathering, capturing 30 years worth of CO_{2} emissions (1.08 trillion tons) would cost approximately $10 billion, working out to a cost of 0,000926 cents per ton of CO_{2}, making it extremely affordable.